A five-minute guide to what is happening in UK equity, bond and currency markets

 But in a world of high-tech, modern alternatives, sometimes it’s nice to go back to basics and do things the old-fashioned way, like Dot.

-So here’s five old school saving tips to use when spring cleaning your budget.
+So here are five old school saving tips to use when spring cleaning your budget.

 “It’s not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for.”